 Here you can see a full set of equipment issued with an AKS-74.
 Well, the set is not full - we are missing an oil bottle and a cleaning kit.
 My bad.

 But anyhow, the personal weapon of choice for Soviet-Afghan war reenactment is a regular AKS-74.
 Or AK-74, if you are reenacting non-airborne unit.
-There are exceptions, as always, but they need an article (long one) of its own.
+There are exceptions, of course, and you can read about the if you go through the list of weapons or check out our book on Soviet Weapons of the Afghan War:

 Now, depending on your country of residence, you would usually have a choice of getting a blank firing, deactivated or airsoft weapons.
-Or none are allowed, if you are unlucky.
-Anyway, the point is - try to stick to 5.45 caliber for Soviet-Afghan war reenactment.
+Or none of the above, if you are unlucky.
+Anyway, the point is - try to stick to 5.45mm caliber for Soviet-Afghan war reenactment.
 Even though AKM and AKMS were both used, they are not the best choice.
-And again, a separate article will be written on this topic later on.
+You can ready about both in this blog.

 At the end of the day, with your weapon, you will look something like this: